-\begin{prop} Let $G$ be a 2-connected graph and let $X$ be a matching of three edges in $G[S]$, where $S$ is the set of contractable edges of $G$.
+\begin{prop} Let $G$ be a 2-connected graph and let $X$ be a matching of three edges in $G[S]$, where $S$ is the set of contractible edges of $G$.
 Then $G/Z$ is 2-connected for every subset $Z \subseteq X$. \end{prop}

 \begin{proof} By Proposition \ref{constance}, we just need to show that $G/X$ is 2-connected.
 Let $X = \{a,b,c\} \subseteq E(G)$.
 Suppose for a contradiction that $G/X$ has a proper 1-separation.
 Because $a \in S$, $G/a$ does not have a proper 1-separation.
-So there must be a $k$-separation $(A,B)$ of $G/a$, where $k \in \{2,3\}$, such that $G[\{b,c\}]$ is a path containing $V(A) \cap V(B)$.
-This implies that $b$ and $c$ share an end in $G/a$.
+So there must be a $k$-separation $(A,B)$ of $G/a$, where $k \in \{2,3\}$, such that {either (i) $k=2$ and one of $b$ or $c$ has the vertices in $V(A) \cap V(B)$ as its endpoints, or (ii)} $G[\{b,c\}]$ is a path {in $G/a$} containing $V(A) \cap V(B)$. {In the first case (i), since both $b$ and $c$ are contractible in $G$ one of the vertices in $V(A) \cap V(B)$ must be an endpoint of $a$ in $G$.
+But this is contrary to our choice of $a, b, c$ as a matching.
+The second case (ii)} implies that $b$ and $c$ share an end in $G/a$.
 Since $b$ and $c$ do not share an end in $G$, this implies $a$ shares an end with each of $b$ and $c$.